 If you are in Serbia (or Romania), or especially if cycling Euro-Velo-6 route along the lower Danube, National park of Đerdap in East Serbia is a must-see.

-To fully enjoy the sight, brief transition from ride to hike is necessary: it would be much appreciated by tired back and legs muscles, but the real award here, comes for the eyes…
+To fully enjoy the sight, brief transition from ride to hike is necessary: it would be much appreciated by your tired back and legs muscles, however, the real award here, comes for the eyes…

 Circular walking tour on Miroč mountain offers magnificent vistas over the narrow passage created by the mighty river: Welcome to the “Iron gates” of Danube.

 Danube formed the gorge of Đerdap (Djerdap) through the south range of the Carpathian mountains, between the Pannonia plain on the west, and Dacia plain in the east.

 With over 100km in total, it is the longest gorge of Europe.
 South side belongs to Serbia, north side to Romania.

 The gorge starts at the “Danube Sea of Golubac”.
 Just before it enters the narrow section, Danube is at its widest: 14 kilometers is river wide across the famous fortress of Golubac to the Romanian shore.

 It reaches its narrowest and most dramatic point in the strait of Mali Kazan, beneath the mountain of Miroč on Serbian side, opposite to Romanian plateau Ciucaru Mare.